 ERIC LIPPERT is a principal developer on the C# compiler team at Microsoft, and a member of the C# language design team.
 He has worked on the design and implementation of several Microsoft languages, and on Visual Studio Tools for Office.

 Click here to purchase on Amazon.

-Essential C# 7.0 will be released THIS MONTH.
-Check out the new features here.
+Essential C# 8.0 is available.
+Check out the features here.